photography workshop with Fred Newman and Lynn

 or small format black and white or color, traditional or digital,

-and all indoor dining.
-Please inquire about any concerns
+workshop.
+Please inquire about any special concerns or limitations.

-or limitations.
-Nearby hotel and motel accommodations are available
+Nearby hotel and motel accommodations are available within an

 large format film photographers, Fred Newman would like to offer